thuongton999/openarm/README.md

 cd apps/firmware

 # Open firmware.ioc in STM32CubeMX
+# Generate code for MDK-ARM, then open in Keil MDK
-# Generate code and flash to STM32F103C8T6
+# Build and flash to STM32F103C8T6
 ```

 ## 📖 Usage